katarighe/Capstone-Meal-DB/README.md

 <!-- Features -->
 ### Key Features <a name="key-features"></a>

-The three key features used in my personal portfolio project include:
+The three key features used in my MealDB API project include:

-- An interactive mobile menu page.
+- The first feature introduces the main page of the app, which displays a list of meals.
-- An interactive photo gallery about laxACT's previous streaming conferences.
+- The second feature describes the popup window that appears when a user clicks on a meal.
+The popup window contains more information about the meal, such as the ingredients, preparation instructions, and a list of comments.
-- Storing the details of conference speakers through 1 separate JS file.
+- The third feature states that the number of likes and comments for each meal is also displayed on the main page.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>